Most men never think about prostate cancer, so those who are diagnosed suddenly find themselves in a scary, unfamiliar place.

 Nerve-sparing radical prostatectomy is less invasive than traditional prostate surgery, and it preserves some or all of the surrounding nerve structures that control erectile function.
 This reduces the risk of post-surgical impotence and increases the chances of regaining lost erectile function within two years after surgery, Dr. Sperling says.
 Additionally, some radiation therapies are less likely than others to cause impotence.

-To schedule an appointment with Dr. Sperling in either Flemington or Bridgewater, call 908-237-4105 or learn more at www.hunterdonhealth.org/services/hunterdon-urological-associates.
+To schedule an appointment with Dr. Sperling in either Flemington or Bridgewater, call 908-237-4105 or learn more by visiting our website.
 Hunterdon Urological Associates is a specialty practice of Hunterdon Health.